-I’ve bought fish at a lot of places around town.
+I’ve bought fish everywhere from seafood markets in Miami to fine food stores around town.
 If you’re a regular, and know someone behind the counter who will tell you what’s the freshest (as opposed to saying everything’s fresh), that helps.

 The marina at Key Biscayne where the boats come in late afternoon is reliably good, but they’re only there in late afternoon so you have to plan your day around it.
+I also just learned that at Haulover Marina in Sunny Isles, the boats come in between 12 and 1 p.m. and 5 and 6 p.m. and it’s also a good place to buy fresh fish.
 Between Fresh Market and Whole Foods, I prefer the latter.
 I don’t think Fresh Market gets enough turnover, so sometimes the fish isn’t uber fresh.
 Also, they have fewer whole fish that can be fileted, the best way to go.
-Fresh Florida Fisheries, 2238 SW 57th Street, does a good job with whole fish and filets, so if you live in South Miami, it’s a solid choice.
+Fresh Florida Fisheries, 2238 SW 57th Street, does a good job for a Miami fish market with whole fish and filets, so if you live in South Miami, it’s a solid choice.
 A “plus” is they’ll cook whatever fish you buy — grill, fry, bake, make it into tacos, you get the idea.
 To cook it, there’s an additional charge of $4 per pound for filets or $6 per pound for whole fish.

 My vote for the best fish market in Miami goes to Casablanca Fish Market at 404 NW North River Drive which has its own boats.
 It’s often pretty busy and with serious fish people who buy a lot.
 A caveat: you have to know what you’re looking for.
 As my friend the fish maven says whose father had fishing boats and his idea of fun is going to a fish market, you need to buy a whole fish and have them filet it with the skin on.